GrantExec

 Chemical Countermeasures Research Program (CCRP) Initiative: Basic Research on The Deleterious Effects of Acute Exposure to Ultra-Potent Synthetic (UPS) Opioids (R01 Clinical Trial Not Allowed)

-This funding opportunity supports research institutions and organizations investigating the harmful effects of ultra-potent synthetic opioids, aiming to improve understanding and develop medical countermeasures for acute exposure to these substances.
+This funding opportunity supports U.S.-based researchers and organizations investigating the harmful effects of acute exposure to ultra-potent synthetic opioids, aiming to improve public health preparedness against chemical emergencies.

 $300,000